 Documents have string identifiers that maps to a 58 bit numeric location.
 A bucket is defined as all the documents that shares a given amount of least significant bits within the location.
 The amount of bits used controls how many buckets will exist.
 For instance, if a bucket contains all documents whose 8 LSB bits is 0x01, the bucket can be split in two by using the 9th bit in the location to split them.
 Similarly buckets can be joined by requiring one less bit in common.

 Distribution happens in several layers.

-Currently this is solved by enforcing a given number of location bits to be used.
 The cluster state contains a distribution bit count, which is the amount of location bits to use to generate buckets which can be mapped to distributors.